FmiKL/wp-custom-fields/README.md

 - Meta_Content: a class to create a field with a visual text editor to add, for example, an HTML text area.
 - Meta_Part_Title: a class to create a multiple field with two content areas, such as a two-part title.
 - Meta_Described_Images: a class to create a repeat field with two content areas, an image and its description.
+- Meta_Image: a class to create a simple image field, with an opening on a media.